mgimond/Spatial_pre2021/_book/03-Data-Management.md

 #### File Geodatabase

 A raster file can also be stored in a file geodatabase alongside vector files.
 Geodatabases have the benefit of defining image mosaic structures thus allowing the user to create “stitched” images from multiple image files stored in the geodatabase.
-Also, processing very large raster files can be computationally more efficient when stored in a file geodatabase as opposed to an Imagine file format.
+Also, processing very large raster files can be computationally more efficient when stored in a file geodatabase as opposed to an Imagine or GeoTiff file format.

 ## Managing GIS Files